Multiband superconductivity and a deep gap minimum from the specific heat in KCa$_2$(Fe$_{1-x}$Ni$_x$)$_4$As$_4$F$_2$ ($x$ = 0, 0.05, 0.13): Results and discussion

 In a superconductor, specific heat usually consists of phonon and electronic contributions.
-Phonon specific heat is caused by lattice vibrations and electronic part is related to the electronic DOS near the Fermi surface.
+The phonon contribution of specific heat is caused by lattice vibrations and the electronic part is related to the electronic near the Fermi surface.
 Electronic specific heat behaves differently in the superconducting state compared to the normal state.
 Analyzing the behavior of the electronic specific heat in the superconducting state is necessary to study the electron pairing mechanism.
 Therefore, it is very important to extract electronic term from the total specific heat.
-Usually, we apply a high magnetic field to suppress superconductivity or follow the simplified Debye model ($C = \beta T^3$) to obtain the normal state specific heat in low temperature region.
-However, for the high-$T_c$ superconductors like the 12442 system, the upper critical field is too high to reach and the simplified Debye model is inapplicable for the fitting in high temperature range.
-In this case, it is a common practice to use non-superconducting samples that share similar crystal structures and element compositions as reference to extract the phonon background of the system.
-These reference samples are assumed to display a phonon specific heat behavior similar to that of the superconducting materials.
-In our study, we have grown overdoped samples with $x$ = 0.17 that do not exhibit superconductivity above 2 K to serve as reference for the phonon background.
-We have also measured the specific heat of the samples with varying Ni doping levels ($x$ = 0, 0.05, 0.13, 0.17), as shown in Fig.~\ref{fig3}(a).
+Usually, we apply a high magnetic field to suppress superconductivity or follow the simplified Debye model ($C = \beta T^3$) to obtain the normal state specific heat in low-temperature region.
+However, for the high-$T_c$ superconductors like the 12442 system, the upper critical field is too high to reach and the simplified Debye model is inapplicable for the fitting in high-temperature range.
+In this case, it is a common practice to use non-superconducting samples that share similar crystal structures and element compositions as references to extract the phonon background of the system.
+These reference samples are assumed to display phonon background behaviors similar to those of superconducting materials.
+In our study, we have grown overdoped samples with $x$ = 0.17 that do not exhibit superconductivity above 2 K, and we assemble several pieces with $x$ = 0.17 for the specific heat measurements in order to enhance the total signal.
+The specific heat from this assembled overdoped sample can serve as the reference for determining the phonon background.
+We have measured the specific heat of the samples with varying Ni doping levels ($x$ = 0, 0.05, 0.13, 0.17), as depicted in Fig.~\ref{fig3}(a).
 Remarkably, these samples exhibit very similar specific heat behavior above $T_c$.
-However, there may still be minor differences due to mass error, atom substitution, and different electronic specific heat contributions in the normal state.
-To account for these subtle differences and ensure the accuracy of our analysis, we have implemented two distinct correction methods for adjusting the reference sample data to match the phonon background of the different superconducting samples.
-The first method involves fitting the specific heat data using a combination of the Debye and Einstein modes.
-The detailed principle is illustrated in the Supplemental Material \cite{Supplemental}.
-Firstly, we adopt a model consisting of an original Debye mode $D(\theta_D,T)$ and two Einstein modes $E(\theta_{E1},T)$, $E(\theta_{E2},T)$ to fit the phonon specific heat contributions and a linear term $\gamma_nT$ for the normal state electronic contribution of the non-superconducting sample \cite{RN25,Wu,C60}, namely
+This consistency allows us to effectively utilize the non-superconducting sample as a phonon reference.
+However, there may still be minor differences in the phonon contribution of specific heat due to factors such as mass error and atom substitution.
+To account for these subtle differences and ensure the accuracy of our analysis, we have implemented a method suggested in Ref. \cite{ZB} for adjusting the reference sample data to match the phonon background of the different superconducting samples.
+There is an assumption that the entropy of samples with varying levels of doping conforms to a universal form: $S(lattice) = \epsilon\Phi(T/\theta)$ with $\theta$ and $\epsilon$ representing characteristic parameters specific to each sample, and $\Phi$ being a function common to all samples.
+According to the thermodynamic formula, the phonon specific heat can be expressed as $C_{ph}(T) = T\partial{S(lattice)}/\partial{T} = (\epsilon/\theta)T\Phi'(T/\theta)$.
+Therefore, for different superconducting samples, they are related to the non-superconducting sample by the equation $C_{ph-s}(T) = a\cdot C_{ph-n}(b \cdot T)$.
+Here, $C_{ph-s}(T)$ and $C_{ph-n}(T)$ denote the phonon contribution of specific heat from the superconducting and non-superconducting samples, respectively; $a$ and $b$ are fitting parameters.
+By subtracting a constant, representing the electronic contribution, from the total specific heat coefficient $C_{total}/T$ of the non-superconducting sample, we can obtain its phonon contribution.
+Then, by fine-tuning parameters $a$ and $b$, while ensuring entropy conservation, we can accurately determine the phonon contributions of the superconducting samples.
+The results are $a$ and $b$ to be 0.99 and 1 for the sample with $x$ = 0; 0.985 and 0.99 for the sample with $x$ = 0.05; and 0.99 and 0.98 for the sample with $x$ = 0.13.
+By subtracting the phonon contributions from the experimental data, we ultimately obtain the electronic specific heat for superconducting samples, as depicted in Fig.~\ref{fig3}(b).
+In the next part, we will explore the information contained in the electronic specific heat and further study the gap structure of the 12442 system.
+One peculiar behavior of the electronic specific heat is that there is a clear bending down below about 10 K.